 Found 90 - 100 results of 111 programs matching keyword "life on mars"

+How old would you be on Mars?
+Learn how time passes on Mars by exploring its calendar and seasons.
 Find out what sunsets look like on Mars and what makes the red planet red with images taken by the MERs’ cameras Come to the Exploratorium and see the first images from the Mars Rover Spirit.
 Learn about the Mars missions and the tools used to explore Mars.

 Join us as we talk with Jill Tarter, Director of the Center for SETI Research and the inspiration behind Jody Foster's character in the movie Contact.
 Find out about the tools and technologies being developed for a multigenerational effort to search for life on other planets.
 Chris McKay, Planetary Scientist at the NASA Ames Research Center, has traveled the world seeking Mars-like environments.
 In the Dry Valleys of Antarctica—his favorite Mars analog on Earth—Dr. McKay discovered a kind of algae living inside rocks porous to light and water.
 He’ll show us some of these rocks and talk about the physical conditions required for life.
 Jonathan Trent, Astrobiologist, NASA Ames Research Center studies "thermophiles," heat-loving microbes inhabiting places once thought too hostile for life, but analogous to environments that might be found on other planets.
 He discovered that some of these microbes make a protein that appears to stabilize their cell membranes (and may have applications for nanotechnology).
 Julia Child and physicist Philip Morrison once cooked up (and sampled) "primordial soup," a mixture of ingredients said to be the materials from which life sprang on Earth.
 How accurate is this notion?
 David Deamer studies how some molecules self-assemble into order, and has developed new theories about how life evolved from components on Earth.
 We’ll talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
 Guests: David Deamer, Director, UC Berkeley SETI Program, and Karen Kalumuk, Exploratorium staff scientist.
 Nathalie Cabrol, Planetary Scientist, Principal Investigator at NASA Ames Research Center and the SETI Institute, looks for Mars analogs in extreme environments on Earth.
 She found one at the world’s highest lake at Chile’s Licancabur volcano, site of a unique analog to ancient Martian lakes.
 We chat with Dr. Cabrol as she investigates the life forms at Licancabur.
 See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
 In this archived program from 2003, join us for a conversation with Pulitzer-prize winning biologist E. O. Wilson, who introduced the term biodiversity to describe the interlocking dependence and diversity of organisms in sustaining life in biological communities.
-We stayed up with Exploratorium scientist Ron Hipschman at the Lick Observatory in San Jose, California, for the best view we've had of Mars in a long, long time.
-At midnight on August 27, Earth and Mars passed closer to one another than they have in 60,000 years.
-Astronomers were on hand to tell us all about our nearest neighbor—its geography, orbit, and why both NASA and the European Space Agency have chosen this time to launch robotic missions to Mars.